Skip to content

 granted this power, which can be a costly and time-consuming process.
 Bennett Carroll can assist in drafting your EPOA so that you can appoint whomever you choose (including the option of appointing multiple attorneys) for a one-off fee, giving you the comfort of knowing that should you ever require an EPOA, then your needs will be catered for by those you trust.

 Don’t leave your estate at risk.
-Speak to our experts for peace of mind.
+Speak to our lawyers for peace of mind.
 Call us on 1300 334 566 or email info@bcglaw.com.au and safeguard your interests every step of the way- We are your legal problem solvers.

 See our other articles: